Drew Doughty Game Preview: Kings vs. Kraken

 Doughty Season Stats Insights

-- In 26 games this season, Doughty has averaged 25:41 on the ice, while putting up a plus-minus of +10.
+- In six of 28 games this year, Doughty has scored a goal, and he has one game with multiple goals.

-- Doughty has netted a goal in a game six times this season in 26 games played, including multiple goals once.

-- Doughty has a point in 12 games this season (out of 26), including multiple points three times.
+- Doughty has a point in 12 of 28 games this year, with multiple points in three of them.

-- Doughty has an implied probability of 50% to eclipse his point total based on the odds.
+- The implied probability is 53.5% that Doughty goes over his points prop total based on the odds.

 Sign up for Underdog fantasy today.